itisusama-writer/152410/chapter-2.md

 "She fainted in Lahore plains and on the highway before we even reached altitude," Uncle Tariq countered.
 "This is something else."

-They argued over Areeba's head while Ayesha helped her cousin to her feet.
+They argued over Areeba's head while Ayesha helped her sister to her feet.
 Areeba leaned heavily on her, legs shaking.

 "Thanks," Areeba whispered.